-I tossed the squash slices in a mix of olive oil, maple syrup, salt and pepper.
-The maple syrup gave a hint of subtle sweetness and felt very seasonal.
+I toss the sliced squash in a mix of olive oil, maple syrup, salt and pepper and spread it out on a sheet pan.
+The maple syrup gives a hint of subtle sweetness.

-To bring everything together, I made parsley walnut pesto with Parmesan and lemon juice in the food processor.
+To bring all the ingredients together, I make parsley walnut pesto with Parmesan and lemon juice in the food processor.

-I stirred in fresh and juicy pomegranate seeds.
+After the pesto, I fold in fresh and juicy pomegranate seeds.
 With their intense ruby color and tart flavor, I adore them.

 Roasted Delicata Squash Couscous